 Director-Generals of the Grand Canal (hedao zongdu 河道總督, shortly zonghe 總河) were the highest officials concerned with the maintenance of the Grand Canal, the dykes of the Yellow River, and other large-scale projects on irrigation and hydraulic engineering.
-His position was equal to that of governors-general (zongdu 總督) that were responsible for the military and civilian matters of several provinces.
-Accordingly, Directors-General also concurrently held the (honorific) title of of Minister of Vice Minister of War (bingbu shilang 兵部侍郎) or Censor (duyushi 都御史) or Vice Censor-in-chief (fu duyushi 副都御史).
+The position was equal to that of governors-general (zongdu 總督) who was responsible for the military and civilian matters of provinces.
+Accordingly, Directors-General also concurrently held the (honorific) title of Minister or Vice Minister of War (bingbu shilang 兵部侍郎) or Censor (duyushi 都御史) or Vice Censor-in-chief (fu duyushi 副都御史).

 The Director-General of the Grand Canal cooperated with the Director-General of Grain Transport (caoyun zongdu 漕運總督) because the tribute grain destinated for Beijing was transported along the Grand Canal.
-He had at hand three levels of administration, namely circuits (dao 道), subprefectures (ting 廳), and military posts (xun 汛), and had the prerogative to rely on the support of the civilian administration and military garrisons.
-Circuits were used for the management of certain parts of the Grand Canal, like the circuit for the Yongding Canal 永定河道 in Zhili, or that for the Grand Canal 運河道 in Shandong.
+He had at hand the personnel of three levels of administration, namely circuits (dao 道), subprefectures (ting 廳), and military posts (xun 汛), and had the prerogative to rely on the support of the civilian administration and military garrisons.
+Circuits were used for the management of certain parts of the Grand Canal, like the circuit for the Yongding Canal (Yongding hedao 永定河道) in Zhili, or that for the Grand Canal (Yunhe dao 運河道) in Shandong.
 The level of subprefecture (ting) corresponded to that of the first- or second-rank prefecures (fu 府, zhou 州) in the civilian administration, and "military posts" to the district level (xian 縣).
-The military personnel of the circuits consisted of vice regional commanders of the waterways command (hebiao fujiang 河標副將) and of assistant regional commanders (canjiang 參將), that of subprefectures of brigade commanders (shoubei 守備), and on the lowest level of company commanders (qianzong 千總).
-Each administrative unit would recruit a large number of labourers to carry out the necessary projects.
+The military personnel of the circuits consisted of vice regional commanders of the waterways command (hebiao fujiang 河標副將) and of assistant regional commanders (canjiang 參將), that of subprefectures of brigade commanders (shoubei 守備), and on the lowest level of company commanders (qianzong 千總, see ranks of the Green Standards).
+Each administrative unit would recruit a large number of labourers (see corvée) to carry out the necessary projects.

 In 1855, when the Yellow River changed its course from south of the Shandong Peninsula to the current bed, the administration of the Southern and the Eastern Canal were shortly abandoned, and the Grand Canal in Jiangsu was managed by the local government, from 1860 on by the Director-General for Grain Transport.
 He could mobilize three brigades of the River (hebiao 河標) and eight military garrisons for river work.
 In 1902 the administration of the Eastern Canal was abolished.

-After the foundation of the Republic of China, a Commission for the Yellow River and Water Ressources (huanghe shuili weiyuanhui 黃河水利委員會) was founded.
+After the foundation of the Republic of China in 1911, a Commission for the Yellow River and Water Ressources (huanghe shuili weiyuanhui 黃河水利委員會) was founded.